 Owner: “Oh, I didn’t think of that.”

-Many business owners are often brilliant people, but our experience comes from working in the physical world for many of us.
+Many business owners are brilliant people, but our experience comes from working in the physical world for many of us.
 Things we can touch and see.
 When building a house, you can see the foundation being poured, the walls going up, the roof coming together, and every bit of progress is apparent day-to-day.

 But if you are new to hiring programmers, things are not that simple, and people, even brilliant ones, forget they would not hire an apprentice-level Framing Carpenter and start putting up the frame for new home construction.

-In the print business, this is like hiring a Printer Apprentice and tell them, “Hey, I know you have never done this, but here are the keys to the print shop; go figure it out.”
+In the print business, this is like hiring a Printer Apprentice and telling them, “Hey, I know you have never done this, but here are the keys to the print shop; go figure it out.”

-Just like handing your new Junior Developer your requirements document, I hope you have one, and saying, “I trust you have this, also your good to publish to live when you finish writing that.”
+Like handing your new Junior Developer your requirements document, I hope you have one, and saying, “I trust you have this, also your good to publish to live when you finish writing that.”

 Problems You Should Think About Ahead of Time